Mertensia lanceolata

-Mertensia lanceolata, known as prairie bluebells, narrow-leaved languid lady, lance-leaved bluebells, and lance-leaved lungwort is a species of flowering plant native to western North America.
+Mertensia lanceolata, known as prairie bluebells, lance-leaved bluebells, lance-leaved lungwort, and narrow-leaved languid ladies is a species of flowering plant native to the Rocky Mountains and areas of the northern Great Plains in western North America.
 A herbaceous perennial it has blue-green leaves alternately arranged on its smooth flowering stalk.
-Its flower buds are pink-purple and become more blue as they open.
-Accepted varieties include:
+Its flower buds are pink-purple and become blue as they open.